Growing Root Vegetables in Containers

 You should endeavor to provide your root vegetables with as much overhead light as possible.
 I haven't had any luck growing low lying root vegetables in the window sill or near the back of my balcony where all the sunlight enters from the side.
 But when the light was near overhead the plants remained low and spread out, resulting in roots that stayed in the ground.

 These are vegetables that must be started from seed.
 They do not transplant well.
 Before planting any seed in your container, be sure the soil is thoroughly moist.
-After you seed the container you will only have to add enough water to dampen the seeds and the damp soil in the container will not draw all that moisture away from the seeds.
+After you seed the container you will only have to add enough water to dampen the seeds.
 If you heavily water the soil after planting your seeds, you'll end up either exposing the seeds, shifting them around or washing them further into the soil.
 You have to be gentle when watering a container with newly planted seeds.

 Carrots are not very demanding when it comes to fertilizer but you must use a loose and light potting soil.
 One that is free of sticks and rocks.
 Carrots prefer something they can grow down into with ease.
 Beets and Radishes are best grown in rich soils and like as much fertilizer as you can give them.
 They are cold weather crops and taste better when grown in the spring and fall.
 To get them up to a good size within this cool weather window, keep them fertilized to promote rapid growth.